Matteo Farinella: The Curiosity of Communication: Inspired by the Artistic Work of Santiago Ramón y Cajal

 Lewis Carroll, Alice’s Adventures in Wonderland

-My interest in Neuroscience led me first to David Macaulay’s book “The Way We Work”.
-His illustrations of neurons and synapses and dendrites and somas kept me company until last fall when my sister and I came across HarvardX’s course “Fundamentals of Neuroscience”.
+My interest in neuroscience led me first to David Macaulay’s book The Way We Work.
+His illustrations of neurons and synapses and dendrites and somas kept me company until last fall when my sister and I came across HarvardX’s course “Fundamentals of Neuroscience.”
 Being the curious teenagers we are, we jumped headfirst into the first rabbit hole of this story: we researched the teachers.

-Matteo and Nadja’s work filled us with questions and inspired us to communicate.
-Then the third rabbit hole came our way when we asked Nadja and Matteo for an interview for our website The Books For Walls Project.
-One question led to another and I asked Matteo if I could draw his portrait for CognEYEzant and he shared his favorite artist, explaining that Santiago Ramón y Cajal was “a bit of a trick”.
-Matteo’s sharing shook loose a memory: years earlier I had read Barbara Oakley’s book “A Mind for Numbers” and had been captivated by a photograph of a man staring intensely at me, that man was Cajal.
+Along the same lines, Matteo’s project “Cartoon Science” is facilitated and inspired by his work studying “visual narratives in science communication” at Columbia University.
+On the website, Matteo writes that “scientific research should be open and accessible and I think visual narratives can play an important role in bridging the gap between academia and the general public.”Matteo and Nadja’s work filled us with questions and inspired us to communicate.
+Then the third rabbit hole came our way when we asked Nadja and Matteo for an interview with our nonprofit Look Wonder Discover.
+One question led to another, and I asked Matteo if I could draw his portrait for CognEYEzant:365.
+He shared his favorite artist along with the explanation that Santiago Ramón y Cajal was “a bit of a trick.”
+Matteo shook loose a memory: years earlier, I had read Barbara Oakley’s book A Mind for Numbers and had been captivated by a photograph of a man staring intensely at me, that man was Cajal.

 Santiago Ramón y Cajal

-Santiago Ramón y Cajal has been considered “the father of Neuroscience”, but his Nobel prize winning discoveries may not have been possible without his ability to draw.
+Santiago Ramón y Cajal has been considered “the father of Neuroscience,” but his Nobel prize-winning discoveries may not have been possible without his ability to draw.
 He didn’t just show his work, he communicated it, his drawings illustrating the relationships between the neurons beneath his microscope.
-Cajal drew because, as Oakley writes in “A Mind for Numbers”,
+Cajal drew because, as Oakley writes in A Mind for Numbers,

 he never felt that photographs could capture the true essence of what he was seeing”.